-Ariana Madix Childhood: Why ‘Vanderpump Rules’ Star Doesn’t Talk About Her Past
+Ariana Madix Childhood: ‘Vanderpump Rules’ Star Still Hurt About Her Past?

 Ariana Madix joined Vanderpump Rules during the show’s second season, as she was a close friend to the cast.
 Ariana was also a close friend of Tom Sandoval, and he would open up to her whenever he had problems with Kristen Doute.
 At this time, they were slowly started to drift apart and Kristen was convinced that Ariana had been with Tom.
-It was later revealed that Kristen was the one who had cheated on Tom and Sandoval had merely kissed Madix during a trip to Vegas.
-When Madix joined the show, fans knew very little about her and it sounds like they still don’t know much about her past.
+It was later revealed that Kristen was the one who had cheated on Tom, and Sandoval had merely kissed Madix during a trip to Vegas.
+When Madix joined the show, fans knew very little about her, and it sounds like they still don’t know much about her past.

-According to a new Radar Online report, Ariana Madix‘s childhood wasn’t exactly the easiest and that could be why she hasn’t opened up about the past before while filming Vanderpump Rules.
+According to a new Radar Online report, Ariana Madix’s childhood wasn’t exactly the easiest, and that could be why she hasn’t opened up about the past before while filming Vanderpump Rules.
 The website has learned that Ariana and her brother, Jeremy Madix, grew up in an unstable home in Melbourne, Florida.
-Both Ariana Madix and her brother both live in Los Angeles, California these days and they don’t talk about their parents on Vanderpump Rules.
-But one thing is for certain; Ariana doesn’t like drama and her childhood could have something to do with it.
+Both Ariana Madix and her brother both live in Los Angeles, California, these days, and they don’t talk about their parents on Vanderpump Rules.
+But one thing is for certain: Ariana doesn’t like drama and her childhood could have something to do with it.

 Calling all valentines! @diffeyewear Is having a cute Buy One Get One Free sale for you and your honey ????
 You can buy a pair for yourself and gift the second pair of your choice to your valentine!
 As always, every pair sold means a pair of eyeglasses for someone in need! ????